-Matplotlib is the go-to library for plotting within python, with numerous packages and libraries using Matplotlib as a base to build off of.
-If you were to learn a single plotting tool to keep in your toolbox, this is the package.
+Matplotlib is the go-to library for plotting within Python.
+Numerous packages and libraries build off of Matplotlib, making it the de facto standard Python plotting package.
+If you were to learn a single plotting tool to keep in your toolbox, this is it.

-The simple answer is because of Matplotlib’s popularity.
-Matplotlib is one of the most popular Python packages.
-Because of its history as Python’s “go-to” plotting package, most other open source plotting libraries (including Seaborn) are built on top of Matplotlib and thus these more specialized plotting packages still inherit some of Matplotlib’s capabilities, syntax, and limitations.
-You will find it useful to be familiar with Matplotlib when learning other plotting libraries.
+The simple answer to the much-asked question of “why Matplotlib?” is that it is extremely popular; in fact, Matplotlib is one of the most popular Python packages.
+Because of its history as Python’s “go-to” plotting package, most other open source plotting libraries, including Seaborn, are built on top of Matplotlib; thus, these more specialized plotting packages inherit some of Matplotlib’s capabilities, syntax, and limitations.
+Thus, you will find it useful to be familiar with Matplotlib when learning other plotting libraries.

 Matplotlib supports a variety of output formats, chart types, and interactive options, and runs well on most operating systems and graphic backends.
-The key feature to Matplotlib is its extensibility and the extensive documentation available to the community.
-These reasons are part of “Why Matplotlib” is so popular, and the first plotting language we will introduce you to in this book.
+The key features of Matplotlib are its extensibility and the extensive documentation available to the community.
+All of these things contribute to Matplotlib’s popularity, which is the answer to the question of “Why Matplotlib”, and the reason Matplotlib is the first plotting package we will introduce you to in this book.

-This section contains tutorials on basic plotting with Matplotlib.
+In this section of Pythia Foundations, you will find tutorials on basic plotting with Matplotlib.

-Currently, we provide a basic introduction to Matplotlib, as well as:
+Currently, Pythia Foundations provides a basic introduction to Matplotlib, as well as: